Review: Moment Wide Lens (18mm, latest Version)

-The same time, the first lenses for the iPhone made it to the market.
+A few months after I turned to iPhone Photography, the first wide angle lenses for the iPhone hit the market.
 But they were bad.
-Especially wide-angle lenses suffered from notable blurriness at the edges of the frame.
+Especially the wide angle lenses suffered from notable blur at the edges of the frame.

-I've been using the Moment lens now for almost 5 years and took 1000s of photos with it.
-My conclusion: I don't want to miss it.
+I've been using the Moment wide angle lens for almost 5 years now and took 1000s of photos with it.
+I don't want to miss it and here is why.

-Here are three sample photos I took in Slovakia, Iceland, and Yosemite that clearly demonstrate the power of the Wide Lens.
+Here are three sample photos I took in Iceland and Yosemite that clearly demonstrate the power of the Wide Lens.

 Moments touts that the Wide Angle Lens will allow you to capture 2x more image of a scene.
 While I didn't precisely measure that, you can judge for yourself: